 My name is Benveet Gill but you can call me Bean!
-I'm a keynote speaker, advocate, model and all around bad ass woman!

 Keynote Speaking